Skip to content

 Testing

-1. Check the backend: Visit http://www.example.com by curl command to make sure the backend is running ok.
+1. Check the backend: Visit http://www.example.com via the curl command to make sure the backend is running ok.

-2. Check the frontend: Example front end is on port 443, visit https://www.example.com and it should proxy/return the backend correctly.
+2. Check the frontend: The example front end is on port 443.
+Visit https://www.example.com and it should proxy/return the backend correctly.

 Custom Request Headers